What is Post-Traumatic Stress Disorder (PTSD)?

 - How intense the trauma was or how long it lasted

 - If you lost someone you were close to or were hurt

 - How much you felt in control of events

 - How much help and support you got after the event

 Many people who develop PTSD get better over time.
 But about one out of three people may need help or treatment for PTSD.
-Help is available through the IWAP program 24 hours a day, seven days a week.
+Help is available through the IWAP program 24/7.
 Call 866-554-IWAP (4927).

 What are the symptoms of PTSD?

 Are you angry, irritable or anxious much of the time?

 Do you have frightening thoughts or nightmares?

 Are you emotionally numb or do you feel detached from other people and relationships?